raphaelbs/esp32-cam-ai-thinker/esp32cam-pin-notes.md

   * also RTC_GPIO3

 ### GPIO General Purpose
-According to the ESP32_S docs "Any GPIO Pins" can be used to for:
+According to the ESP32_S docs "Any GPIO Pins" can be used to:

 * Motor PWM
   * Three channels of 16bit timers generate PWM waveforms, three fault detection signals, three event capture signals, three sync signals
 * Two UART Devices with hardware flow control & DMA